gauribaraskar/K-Means/README.md

-# K-Means-applet
+# K-Means
-This applet is a demonstration of the working of K-Means algorithm
+This code is a demonstration of the working of K-Means algorithm and its implementation from scratch in Python.